The F3UES project

 Welcome to the web site for the F3UES project.

-F3UES stands for Fragments, Functions, Flows & Urban Ecosystem Services, and the F3UES project is a research study looking at how the biodiversity of towns and cities contributes to human well-being.
+F3UES stands for Fragments, Functions, Flows & Urban Ecosystem Services, and the F3UES project was a research study looking at how the biodiversity of towns and cities contributes to human well-being.
+The project started in Sept 2012, and officially ended in April 2017, though publications from the project will continue to come out over the next 12-24 months, and this website will remain to make these available.

 What are Urban Ecosystem Services?
 “Ecosystem services” is a phrase which refers to all the benefits we, as humans, get from the other living systems on the planet – everything from food and water to recreation and climate regulation.
 In this project we are trying to understand better how these services are provided in urban areas.